bcbi/VersionVigilante.jl/README.md

 ## Using on Travis CI

-Add the following to your `.travis.yml` file:
+Add the following to your `.travis.yml` file.
+Make sure to replace `MYUSERNAME` and `MYPACKAGE` with the correct values.
 ```yaml
 jobs:
   include: